networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/settings_model.md

     present a more advanced Settings Model which makes use of `isActive`.

 - `"parametersModel"` - Settings Model JSON object.
 Applies only for controls with the `"isActive"` property set to `true`.
 Additional parameters are requested when the active control is triggered.
 NOTE: The `"parametersModel"` model does not support items with the `"isActive"` property set to `true`.
+The title, header, description and icon of the parameters dialog can be modified using additional fields in the settings model: `"title"`, `"header"`, `"description"`, `"icon"`.
+The `"icon"` field accepts the following values: `"information"` (default), `"question"`, `"warning"`, `"critical"`.

 The Settings Model itself is a JSON object, which field `"items"` is a JSON array containing top-level Setting Models for individual Settings, and those Settings that support inner Settings